ListenerJubatus/smtheme-fiftyOne/readme.md

 Progress
 -----------
-Lambda is still a major WIP, and it has only scratched the surface.
+I'd say it's about 55% done.
+Needs a bit more eye-candy, some screens and modes still need to be fixed up/polished, and Edit mode needs to be worked on (especially after 5.1 is modified to support the new edit menu scripting).

 Feel free to contribute and make pull requests.

 Source code
 -----------